x

 Reattach the Lowers: securely fasten the lowers to the crown using the appropriate torque specs to ensure proper alignment and stability of the fork assembly.

-Remount the Fork: Reinstall the fork onto the bike frame, ensuring all components are securely tightened and properly aligned to avoid any potential issues while you ride.
+Remount the Fork: Reinstall the fork onto the bike frame, ensuring all components are securely tightened and properly aligned to avoid potential issues while you ride.

 Front fork servicing is a technical task that requires specialized tools and expertise.
 If you're uncertain about any aspect of the process or encountering difficulties, get assistance from a professional mountain bike mechanic to ensure proper servicing and maintenance of your bike.
 Ride on!